Thrive Global: What’s the first thing you do when you get out of bed?

 TG: When was the last time you felt burned out and why?

-CG: In general, I’ll start to feel burnt out when I don’t have enough solitude.
+CG: In general, I’ll start to feel burned out when I don’t have enough solitude.
 Although I come off extroverted most of the time, I am extremely introverted and if I go several days without recharging with alone time I’ll start to feel off-balance.

 TG: When was the last time you felt you failed and how did you overcome it?